Orders $35+ Ship Free in 2 Business Days • Protective Packaging Standard

 But the main reason drawing all collectors together is that antique books are a tangible, physical link to the past, both emotionally and intellectually.

-Why people have a book collection but never read any of them?
+Why do people have a book collection but never read any of them?

 An ongoing issue occurs between the never-ending curiosity and desire to read books and a severe lack of time to do so.
 There is even a word (in Japanese) that characterizes this ailment: tsundoku.
 Literally speaking, it refers to those stacks of books you buy that you know you need but haven't had time to read.